 4. Create a Cool, Shady Space

 Hiding your air conditioner using a cover might cause overheating.
-To prevent this issue, you can camouflage it by placing plants around the outside unit.
-This will keep the outside cool and also protect it from direct sunlight.
+To prevent this issue, you can create an air conditioner camouflage by placing plants around the outside unit.
+This will keep the outdoor cool and protect your air conditioner from sunlight.

 5. Check the Manufacturer’s Recommended Distance

-To be on the safe side, check the manufacturer’s recommended distance for closure before putting the unit under a cover.
-Make sure you meet the requirements and then plan on how to hide the air conditioner unit outside.
+To be on the safe side, check the manufacturer’s recommended distance for closure before putting your unit under a cover.
+Make sure you meet the requirements and then plan on how to hide air conditioner unit outside.

-Here are 21 creative ways to block and conceal the external unit of your air conditioner and maintain the aesthetics of your house:
+Here are 22 creative ideas to hide air conditioning unit outside and maintain the aesthetics of your house: